How leading asset managers are measuring client experience

-To gain a complete and accurate picture without further disrupting clients, the leading firms are also measuring behaviour.
+To gain a complete and accurate picture without further disrupting clients, the leading firms are also measuring behavior.

-Humans have a huge and complex repertoire of behaviours.
-To understand them, you need to compare several factors: their actual behaviour vs. your expectation, how you stimulated it, and the environment in which it occurred.
+Humans have a huge and complex repertoire of behaviors.
+To understand them, you need to compare several factors: their actual behavior vs. your expectation, how you stimulated it, and the environment in which it occurred.
 Accomplish is working with leading asset managers who are doing just this, giving them the power to measure what clients do as well as what they say.

-The resulting behavioural benchmark fills a gap in the market and is the much-needed complement to existing measurements of client feedback:
+The resulting behavioral benchmark fills a gap in the market and is the much-needed complement to existing measurements of client feedback:

 - It is measurable over any timeframe